2600hz/kazoo/applications/crossbar/doc/ref/faxes.md

 #### Schema

+Faxes API allows you to update and access fax jobs for both sending and receiving

 Key | Description | Type | Default | Required
 --- | ----------- | ---- | ------- | --------
 `attempts` | The number of attempts made, this will be set by the system and reset automaticly on put/post | `integer` | `0` | `false`